Memorable Manitobans: Alexander Ross (1783-1856)

 In his later years he wrote three autobiographical books, Adventures of the First Settlers on the Oregon and Columbia Rivers (1849), The Fur Hunters of the Far West (1855), and The Red River Settlement (1856).
 This made him the pre-Confederation Northwest’s most prolific author, and its finest as well.
 He may also have written the novel Selma: A Tale of the Sixth Crusade (1839).

-Ross died on 23 October 1856.
+He died on 23 October 1856 and was buried in the Kildonan Presbyterian Cemetery.
 He is commemorated in Winnipeg by Ross Avenue and the former Alexander Ross School.
 There are some papers in the Archives of Manitoba, but there is no full-scale biography, his own writings serving in its place.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.